-Water samples are collected in 40 mL glass vials with removable teflon-lined caps without any headspace, and acidified 1:1 HCl to pH <2.0.
+Water samples are collected in 40-mL glass vials with removable teflon-lined caps without any headspace, and acidified with 1:1 HCl to a pH <2.0.
 Samples are stored at 4°C and analyzed within 14 days.
-Thirty eight purgeable compounds (including: benzene, toluene, ethyl benzene, total xylenes, chloroform, 1,1dichloroethane, 1,1-dichloroethylene, tetrachloroethylene, 1,1,1-trichloroethane, trichloroethylene, chlorobenzene, carbon tetrachloride, methyl chloride and acetone) are analyzed under this category following EPA Method 624 protocols using Gas Chromatography/Mass Spectrometry (GC/ MS).
-There are currently two Hewlett-PackardTM GC/MS instruments used to analyze purgeable organic compounds.
-Since groundwater under BNL is classified as a sole source aguifer under the Safe Drinking Water Act and Class GA groundwater by the New York State Department of Environmental Conservation (NYSDEC), the detection limits reported for the compounds are close to NYS drinking water standards and the ambient water
+Thirty-eight purgeable compounds (including: benzene, toluene, ethyl benzene, total xylenes, chloroform, 1,1-dichloroethane, 1,1-dichloroethylene, tetrachloroethylene, 1,1,1-trichloroethane, trichloroethylene, chlorobenzene, carbon tetrachloride, methyl chloride and acetone) are analyzed under this category following EPA Method 624 protocols using gas chromatography/mass spectrometry (GC/MS).
+In 2003, two Hewlett-Packard[TM] GC/ MS instruments were used to analyze purgeable organic compounds.
+Because groundwater at BNL is classified as a sole source aquifer under the Safe Drinking Water Act and as Class GA groundwater by the New York State Department of Environmental Conservation (NYSDEC), the detection limits reported for the compounds are close to NYS drinking water standards and the ambient water quality standard.
+EPA Methods 524.2 and 624 are used to analyze water, based on the project manager's data quality requirements.